 - 143. Transfer modalities will be chosen based on market functionality, infrastructure, beneficiary preference assessments, donor requirements and an in-depth risk analysis, including social cohesion and "do no harm" considerations.
 This analysis will consider the feasibility, appropriateness and efficiency of planned activities and their contribution to gender equality and the safety of women, men, girls and boys.
 Cash interventions, informed by the 2022 Lesotho vulnerability assessment report, will include regular price monitoring and WFP will explore opportunities for expanding CBT wherever possible. - 144.
-In activities 1, 3 and 5, the transfer value of CBTs will be calculated to cover a minimum expenditure basket ensuring a daily intake of 1,113 kilocalories.
+In activities 1,-3 and 5, the transfer value of CBTs, guided by the Lesotho vulnerability assessment, will be calculated to cover a minimum expenditure basket ensuring a daily intake of 1,113 kilocalories-to complement the food gap that targeted populations experience as well as to align with the transfer values of other government social assistance programmes.
 The transfer cost matches that provided under the national public works programme. - 145.
 In activity 3, a nutritious food basket will be provided to encourage school attendance and meet nutritional needs, especially for young children from food-insecure households.
 Super Cereal Plus will be distributed to prevent malnutrition, especially the micronutrient deficiencies that are prevalent in this age group. - 146.
 In activity 3, building on the experience of the WFP HGSF pilot project for pre-primary schools conducted in the southern districts, there will be an annual 10 percent increase in the use of commodity vouchers, which will be received by 12,100 households by 2029. - 147.
 Activities 2, 3, 4, 5 and 6 will involve capacity strengthening assistance.